genular/pandora/README.md

 ### Reaching Out
-If you'd like to start a conversation feel free to e-mail me at [info@genular.com](mailto:info@genular.com) We would also gladly like to hear from you if you find this project useful and helpful.
+If you'd like to start a conversation feel free to e-mail me at [info@genular.com](mailto:info@genular.com) I would also gladly like to hear from you if you find this project useful and helpful.

 ## Security Vulnerabilities
 If you discover a security vulnerability within `SIMON`, please send e-mail to me at [info@genular.com](mailto:info@genular.com).
 All security vulnerabilities will be promptly addressed.
 You are also welcome to open PR request.

 ## License
 Please check `LICENCE` file for more information.

-This software can be used for research purposes, you should cite the aforementioned papers in any resulting publication.

 The Software is provided "as is", without warranty of any kind.

 ## Citation
+This software can be used for research purposes, you should cite the aforementioned papers in any resulting publication.
 ```
 @article {Tomic545186,
     author = {Tomic, Adriana and Tomic, Ivan and Rosenberg-Hasson, Yael and Dekker, Cornelia L. and Maecker, Holden T. and Davis, Mark M.},